|Nutrition Facts (per serving)|

 If you think about it, the second step in this two-part shooter simply cuts the strength of the tequila in half.
 Both glasses will have the same volume: one is filled with alcohol while the other has none.
 This means that if you pour an 80-proof tequila and follow it with the Sangrita, you're essentially drinking a 40-proof shot even if it's not mixed.

-That, however, does not necessarily mean you have many rounds of Sangrita.
 The effect of the tequila will be the same, you're simply giving your stomach a little more substance to combat it.
-In the end, this might not be the best option, either.
-If you go overboard, the Sangrita will not be much fun if it comes back up.